-Insurance Coverage for Heroin, Cocaine, or Meth Addiction Treatment
+Heroin, Cocaine, & Meth Addiction Treatment & Insurance Coverage

-Insurance coverage for addiction can vary dramatically.
-Some companies cover all costs associated with recovery, while others ask members to pick up some of the cost of care.
-Some require people to use a specific set of providers, while others have no such restrictions.
-Some limit the care people can get, depending on their prior attempts at sobriety.
+Typically, yes.
+Insurance plans generally cover the cost of addiction treatment programs for heroin, cocaine, and meth addiction.
+However, insurance coverage for addiction can vary dramatically between each individual’s plan.
+Some companies cover all costs associated with recovery, while others ask members to pick up a portion of the cost of care.
+Some insurance plans require people to use a specific set of treatment providers, while others have no such restrictions.
+To discover what your specific coverage will be, contact an admissions navigator at your preferred provider.

 Coverage for Heroin Detox